Autism therapies: Communication interventions

-The inability to communicate, verbally or non-verbally, is a core deficit in autism.
+The inability to communicate, verbally or nonverbally, is a core deficit in autism.
 Children with autism are often engaged in repetitive activity or other behaviors because they cannot convey their intent any other way.
 They do not know how to communicate their ideas to caregivers or others.
 Helping a child with autism learn to communicate their needs and ideas is absolutely core to any intervention.
-Communication can either be verbal or non-verbal.
-Children with autism require intensive intervention to learn how to communicate their intent.
+Communication can either be verbal or nonverbal.
+Some autistic children benefit from intensive interventions to develop communication skills.

 Communication interventions fall into two major categories.
 First, many autistic children do not speak, or have little speech, or have difficulties in effective use of language.
 Social skills have been shown to be effective in treating children with autism.
-Interventions that attempt to improve communication are commonly conducted by speech and language therapists, and work on joint attention, communicative intent, and alternative or augmentative and alternative communication (AAC) methods such as visual methods, for example visual schedules.
+Interventions that attempt to improve communication are commonly conducted by speech and language therapists, and work on joint attention, communicative intent, and augmentative and alternative communication (AAC) methods such as visual methods, for example visual schedules.
 AAC methods do not appear to impede speech and may result in modest gains.
 A 2006 study reported benefits both for joint attention intervention and for symbolic play intervention, and a 2007 study found that joint attention intervention is more likely than symbolic play intervention to cause children to engage later in shared interactions.

 Second, social skills treatment attempts to increase social and communicative skills of autistic individuals, addressing a core deficit of autism.
 A wide range of intervention approaches is available, including modeling and reinforcement, adult and peer mediation strategies, peer tutoring, social games and stories, self-management, pivotal response therapy, video modeling, direct instruction, visual cuing, Circle of Friends and social-skills groups.
 A 2007 meta-analysis of 55 studies of school-based social skills intervention found that they were minimally effective for children and adolescents with ASD, and a 2007 review found that social skills training has minimal empirical support for children with Asperger syndrome or high-functioning autism.